-Cleaning

-Clean dust and debris from vents.
-Keep handles clean, dry and free of oil or grease.
+Cleaning Clean dust and debris from any vents.
+Keep tool clean, dry and free of oil or grease.
 Use only mild soap and a damp cloth to clean, since certain cleaning agents and solvents are harmful to plastics and other insulated parts.
 Some of these include gasoline, turpentine, lacquer thinner, paint thinner, chlorinated cleaning solvents, ammonia and household detergents containing ammonia.
 Never use flammable or combustible solvents around tools.